-Europe Packing List (for Spring and Summer)
+Europe Packing List

 I'm headed off to Europe this weekend for summer vacation and can't wait!
 I've been to Europe many times and think I've nailed down the art of what to pack so here's my ultimate Europe packing list for summer and spring.

 Europeans dress just a touch more formally than we do in America so I'm packing lightweight tops and longer shorts with subtle accents for my summer Euro trip.
 I particularly love lace and stripes for summer wear!
 All of the fabrics are easily cleanable and breathable in the heat.
 Here are the essentials you must pack for your European vacation!Read more: A First Timer's Guide to Paris

 I recommend packing breathable tops and a couple pairs of jeans and shorts to mix and match.
-I want to be comfortable sightseeing but I also still want to look nice, so I recommend stain resistant blouses and tank tops and I usually pack a blazer or light sweater for chillier evenings.
+I want to be comfortable sightseeing but I also still want to look nice, so I recommend stain resistant blouses and tank tops and then I usually pack a blazer or light sweater for chillier evenings.

 Europe has tons of cobblestone streets and you'll likely do a TON of walking.
 I recommend comfortable sneakers like these for sightseeing and all around day wear.

 A large scarf is essential.
 It can cover your shoulders if you want to visit a church and can also keep your neck warm on chilly days.
 I never travel without a scarf.

 For dinners or shows, I also bring a couple inexpensive but cute costume jewelry pieces.
 My current favorite shop is Bauble Bar – they've got loud statement pieces, dainty pieces and everything in between… and they're really affordable so if you lost an earring you don't get too worked up.

 If you're traveling to Europe in summer, don't forget a hat!
 I like bringing inexpensive straw hats to protect from the sun and to also make the outfit :)